AABearBots/First-Closed-Doors-Competition/README.md

 │   └── AABot.Poloniex.json     # Your Poloniex API Key
 ├── Connection-Strings          # Create this dir at same level as AACloudPlatform │   └── Production
-│       ├─ .connstring          # A variety of storage connection files │       └─ ...
+│       ├─ .connstring          # A variety of storage connection files to be supplied by Advanced Algos │       └─ ...
 ├── Logs                        # AACloudPlatform will output logs here │